 We have supervised PhD projects on an exciting variety of topics that extends from global cinema history and cultural politics through to contemporary philosophy and film and media theory.
 These have included: the history of made-for-TV movies in the US; affect theory and first-person documentaries from the 1980s and 1990s; stardom, fandom and real-person fanfiction; distracted spectatorship and the franchise film; theatre and film in post-martial law Taiwan; terrorism, power and global media; cultural symbolism in Indonesian documentary; Gothic fantasy and the films of Guillermo del Toro.

-As a PhD student based in the LICA and part of the Faculty of Arts and Social Sciences (FASS), you will be part of a large, multidisciplinary community of research students, able to participate in seminars, reading groups, conferences, and research training courses.
-You will also be able to study for a certificate in higher education teaching.
+As a PhD student based in the LICA and part of the Faculty of Arts and Social Sciences (FASS), you will be part of a multidisciplinary community of research students, able to participate in seminars, reading groups, conferences, and research training courses.
+We also offer opportunities to study for a certificate in higher education teaching.

-We encourage you to contact the Director of Studies for Film, Bruce Bennett, or any member of the Film Studies staff team to discuss your ideas for PhD research.
+We encourage you to contact the LICA postgraduate coordinator at email@example.com or any member of the Film Studies staff team to discuss your ideas for PhD research.

 Master’s Degree: Master’s degree or equivalent in an appropriate discipline

 Undergraduate Degree: 2:1 (Hons) degree (UK or equivalent) in an appropriate discipline